XCTEQ/XCFit/README.md

 #### Create Separate Scheme if needed

 XCFit adds 'Cucumberish' target to existing Scheme.
 You can remove that target and run separate scheme to keep it independent from Unit tests.
+Make sure you make the new scheme executable for Running.

 ---